A Feedback Information-Theoretic Transmission Scheme (FITTS) for Modeling Trajectory Variability in Aimed Movements: Variance-Decreasing Phase: Theoretical Model

-The proof is given in the Appendix.
-The signal sent to the channel is thus simply the difference between the initial \emph{message} $A$ and its current \emph{estimate} $\widehat{A}_{i-1}$, rescaled to meet the power constraint.
+The signal sent at the input of the channel is thus simply the difference between the initial \emph{message} $\mathbf{A}$ and its most recent \emph{estimate} $\widehat{\mathbf{A}}_{i-1}$, rescaled to meet the power constraint.
+The previous two theorems formally define the encoding function $\mathbf{f}$ and decoding function $\mathbf{g}$.

-The previous two theorems formally define the encoding function $f$ and decoding function $g$; both are linear functions.
-Incidentally, the motor system is known to be able to produce linear functions~\cite{rosenbaum2009}.
-The functions $f$ and $g$ are mathematically simple and biologically feasible and the distance difference $A - \widehat{A}_{i-1}$ can be readily estimated by the eye.
+The encoding function $\mathbf{f}$ is mathematically simple and appears biologically feasible, since the difference between $\mathbf{A} - \widehat{\mathbf{A}}_{i-1}$ is simply the remaining distance to the target, which can be estimated easily by the eye.
+In addition, scaling processesses (for the $\alpha_i$'s) have been identified in the literature e.g. within the basal ganglia~\cite{rosenbaum2009}.
+The decoding function $\mathbf{g}$ is expressed as a function of $\mathbf{Y}^i$, which suggests that the motor organs memorize all channel outputs for later use.
+To our knowledge, this seems unreasonable.
+Fortunately, as we next show, there is no need for a memory within the motor organs.